United Goans Party: Formation

 After Goa's accession into the Indian union in 1961, Goa became a union territory with its own legislature.
 Elections to the state assembly were scheduled to be held in 1963.
 There were calls from many sections in Goa and the neighbouring state of Maharashtra to merge the tiny state into Maharashtra.
 This demand was spearheaded by the Maharashtrawadi Gomantak Party.

 Sensing that the merger would mean the gradual disappearance of Goa's distinct identity and culture, four parties merged to form the United Goans Party in September 1963.
 The four parties were the Partido Indiano, Goan National Union, United Front of Goans and Goancho Paksh.
-Its first president was Dr. Jack de Sequeira.
+Its first president was Jack de Sequeira.
 The United Goans Party was formed by merging Goencho Pokx of Jack Sequeira, the Partido Indiano of Alvaro de Loyola Furtado, the Goa National union of J M Desouza and United Fronts of Goans and Democratic Party who shared a common goal, that of separate identity for Goa, and which was against the merger of Goa with Maharashtra.
-The think tank for the United Goans Party came from its second in command, Dr. Loyola Furtado, who many consider as the brains behind the United Goans Party.
+The think tank for the United Goans Party came from its second in command, Loyola Furtado, who many consider as the brains behind the United Goans Party.
 The main support base for the UGP came from the Catholics of Goa and upper-caste Hindus.
 Although it was predominantly Christian it did not exclude other groups and also put up Hindu and Muslim candidates.